lukeross/deb/README.md

 ```

 - `main` contains packages that aren't packaged in Debian
-- `contrib` contains packages in Debian that are either patched (mplayer) or because I don't want to pull in the extra dependencies (libdvdcss)
+- `contrib` contains packages in Debian that are either patched (parole) or because I don't want to pull in the extra dependencies (libdvdcss)
 - `non-free` contains non-free, binary-only packages that aren't in Debian

 ## Key